-There’s no blue link, no Click Here to Sign, only a sad blank line asking you to waste printer ink and paper just to signify your agreement.
+There’s no blue link, no Click Here to Sign, only a sad blank line asking you to jump through hoops just to signify your agreement.

 If this sounds like an inconvenience for you, it’s a potential deal-breaker for your customers.
 Electronic signatures are now ubiquitous in the business world.
 Those who still don’t embrace them stand out from the crowd (and not in a good way).